learn-co-curriculum/the-30-second-elevator-pitch/README.md

 Check out [this short video](https://youtu.be/F4B7aSYBWKg) from Career Services for additional insight into crafting your Elevator Pitch, and begin to work with your coach on the best way to tell your story!

-<p class='util--hide'>View <a href='https://learn.co/lessons/the-30-second-elevator-pitch'>The 30 Second Elevator Pitch</a> on Learn.co and start learning to code for free.</p>